Severity ? 2

 Receptor and Consequence

-This event was associated with coastal flooding in Hull according to (Zong and Tooley, 2003).
-A breach of 30 ft.
-[9.1 m] wide in the banks of the River Hull was caused by high tides, which allowed thousands of acres of agricultural land to flood, in parts to depths of up to 10 ft.
-[3 m] (The Times, 1936).
+This event was associated with coastal flooding in Hull according toZong and Tooley (2003).
+The coastal flood event flooded thousands of acres of agricultural land, in parts to depths of up to 10 ft.
+[3 m] (The Times, 1936.

-- Zong, Y. & Tooley, M. J., 2003.
-A Historical Record of Coastal Floods in Britain: Frequencies and Associated Storm Tracks.
-Natural Hazards, 29(1), pp.13–36.
-Available at: http://link.springer.com/article/10.1023/A%3A1022942801531 [Accessed March 5, 2015].
+- Zong, Y. and Tooley, M. J. A. (2003).
+‘Historical Record of Coastal Floods in Britain: Frequencies and Associated Storm Tracks’.
+Natural Hazards, 29, 13–36.
+Available at: http://link.springer.com/article/10.1023/A%3A1022942801531 (Accessed: 5 March 2015).

-- The Times, 1936.
-River Bursts Its Banks.
+- The Times, (1936).
+‘River Bursts Its Banks’.
 Times Newspapers Limited, [London, England].
 The Times Digital Archive.